aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.mailmerging/imagefieldmergingargs/image_width/_index.md

 of [MergeFieldImageDimension](../../../aspose.words.fields/mergefieldimagedimension/) class, returned by this property.

-To indicate that the original value of the image width should be applied, you should assign the **null** value to this property or set the [MergeFieldImageDimension.value](../../../aspose.words.fields/mergefieldimagedimension/value/) property for the instance of [MergeFieldImageDimension](../../../aspose.words.fields/mergefieldimagedimension/) class, returned by this property, to a negative value.
+To indicate that the original value of the image width should be applied, you should assign the ``None`` value to this property or set the [MergeFieldImageDimension.value](../../../aspose.words.fields/mergefieldimagedimension/value/) property for the instance of [MergeFieldImageDimension](../../../aspose.words.fields/mergefieldimagedimension/) class, returned by this property, to a negative value.